emranxec/MyLearning/README.md

 The class need to implement all the functionalities The child class can be used as a substitute for our parent class.
 ----
-## Q. explain Classnotfound, NoClassDefError,StackOverFlow,OOM?
+## Q. explain StackOverFlow vs OOM?
 >
 ----
 ## Q. explain Microservice framework Netflix?